Nail the Interview

 We earn a commission if you click this link and make a purchase at no additional cost to you.

-They are hiring in for a reason: they have a problem and they need someone to come in and solve it.
+They are hiring for a reason: they have a problem and they need someone to come in and solve it.
 Look at what they do and how they face challenges in their industry, then compare it to the job description you are meeting about.
-Work out how you can help them meet those challenges and solve those problems and back it up with information directly off the resume on the desk in front of them.
+Work out how you can help them meet those challenges and solve those problems, and back it up with information directly from the resume on the desk in front of them.

 Rehearse